What is PKTrains?

 For almost a decade, Public Knowledge has been a leader in training diverse early career advocates for a future in public policymaking, putting them in positions to have their voices included in the making of laws and regulations.

-Public Knowledge’s training program is an immersive experience where early career fellows learn by working side-by-side with PK’s lawyers and advocates, in the halls of Congress, before agencies like the FCC, FTC, and DOJ, in coalition meetings, and with the press.
-PK fellows have moved on to leadership positions at Common Cause, National Hispanic Media Coalition, elected office as a state senator, with federal agencies, including an FCC commissioner’s office, Capitol Hill, and other policy institutions.
+Public Knowledge’s training program is an immersive experience where early career fellows learn by working side-by-side with Public Knowledge’s lawyers and advocates, in the halls of Congress, before agencies like the FCC, FTC, and DOJ, in coalition meetings, and with the press.
+Public Knowledge fellows have moved on to leadership positions at Common Cause, National Hispanic Media Coalition, elected office as a state senator, with federal agencies, including an FCC commissioner’s office, Capitol Hill, and other policy institutions.
 The fellowship program is a driver of diversity in the tech policy field.
-Two-thirds of the 22 fellows hired into PK’s program from 2013-2020 were female, almost two-thirds were people of color, and over one third were from families where at least one parent was born outside the U.S. At least three identified as LGBTQ+.
+Two-thirds of the 22 fellows hired into Public Knowledge’s program from 2013-2020 were female, almost two-thirds were people of color, and over one third were from families where at least one parent was born outside the U.S. At least three identified as LGBTQ+.